 - Hang Seng China A Industry Top Index

 Reasons to Trade Hang Seng Futures

 Hong Kong is by many considered a beacon of capitalism.
-For example, Milton Freeman once described the country as one of the world’s greatest experiment in lassez-faire capitalism.
+For example, Milton Freeman once described the country as one of the world’s greatest experiments in lassez-faire capitalism.
 Supporting this claim, since 1995, the Index of Economic Freedom has listed Hong Kong as one of the freest countries in the world, and the stock exchange of Hong Kong is now the seventh largest in the world.
-Together with free trade agreements and low taxes, Hong Kong has managed to attract the interest and money of many foreign investors, and is regarded as a gateway to Asia.
+Together with free trade agreements and low taxes, Hong Kong has managed to attract the interest and money of many foreign investors and is regarded as a gateway to Asia.

 Knowing all this, it’s not hard to understand that traders and investors choose to trade or invest in the Hang Seng.
 Still, you might be asking yourself why you should trade Hang Seng futures in particular.
 Here are some of the main benefits of trading futures:

 With futures, you have inbuilt leverage, which means that you can profit greatly from even small moves in the market.

 Since futures work with leverage, the cost of commissions and fees relative to the market exposure becomes tiny